Petersburg, Virginia minor league baseball history: 1885 to 1886, 1894 to 1896: Virginia League I

-Virginia League II 1900
+1900: Virginia League II

 The Virginia League reformed in 1900, before folding after the season.
-The Petersburg Farmers were 8–26 when the team disbanded on June 11, 1900.
+The Petersburg Farmers had compiled a record of 8–26 when the team disbanded on June 11, 1900.

-Virginia League II 1910–1921, 1923–1924, 1926–1928
+1910 to 1921, 1923 & 1924, 1926to 1928: Virginia League II

 The Petersburg Goobers began to play in the Virginia League in 1910, when the Portsmouth Truckers moved to Petersburg on July 5, 1910.
-The team finished 6th with a 43–68 record.
+The team placed sixth with a 43–68 record.

 The Petersburg Goobers won the 1911 Virginia League Championship.
-Petersburg, also going by the "Hustlers" moniker in 1911, finished 1st, with a record of 68–51 to capture the Virginia League championship.
+Petersburg, also going by the "Hustlers" moniker in 1911, finished first, with a record of 68–51 to capture the Virginia League championship.

-The Goobers placed 2nd in the 1912 Virginia League with a 79–54 record.
-The 1913 Petersburg Goobers captured the Virginia League Championship with their 1st-place finish and 89–46 record.
+The Goobers placed second in the 1912 Virginia League with a 79–54 record.
+The 1913 Petersburg Goobers captured the Virginia League Championship with their first-place finish and 89–46 record.
 Petersburg's Harry Hedgpeth pitched a no–hitter against the Roanoke Tigers on August 1, 1913.
 Petersburg won the game 4–0.

-The 1914 Petersburg Goobers finished 5th at 60–74.
-In 1915 they were 6th at 40–84 in the Virginia League.
+The 1914 Petersburg Goobers placed fifth with a record of 60–74.
+In 1915 they were sixth at 40–84 in the Virginia League.

 Baseball Hall of Fame member Sam Rice played for the Petersburg Goobers in 1914–1915.
 His performance in 1914, while on furlough from the U.S. Navy, led Petersburg owner Dr. D.H Leigh to reach out to Virginia Senators Thomas S. Martin and Claude A. Swanson and inquire about getting Rice discharged from the Navy.
 In 1912, Rice was in the preseason, playing for the Galesburg Pavers when his wife, two children, his parents and two sisters were killed in a tornado.
 Rice eventually quit baseball and enrolled in the Navy.
 In 1914, with the senators help, Rice was honorably discharged from the Navy.
 He pitched and played the outfield for Petersburg for the remainder of the 1914 season, when he had a 9–2 record and hit .310.
 Rice rejoined the Petersburg Goobers for the 1915 season.
 On July 28, 1915, Washington Senators owner Clark Griffith purchased Rice from Leigh and Petersburg.
 Rice was in the major leagues the next day at age 24.